freeradical13/freeradical13.github.io/index.md

 Once cleavage creates 16 cells which are grouped into a solid ball, the collection of cells is called a [morula][].
 Cells on the outer part of the morula become [trophoblast cells][] and compact together with gap junctions and desmosomes.
 The remaining cells on the inside are called the [embryoblast][inner cell mass] (or [Inner Cell Mass][]).

-[Stem cells][] are types of cell that can [differentiate][] into various types of different cells for different functions (these include zygotes and blastomeres).
-Stem cells have different levels of [potency][stem cell potency] which describes the types of cells they may differentiate into.
-The zygote and blastomeres are totipotent because they can differentiate into the cells of the body and the cells outside the body (e.g. trophoblasts).
+The zygote and blastomeres are [totipotent stem cells][] because they can differentiate into the cells of the body and the cells outside the body (e.g. trophoblasts).
 The cells of the embryoblast are called [embryonic stem cells][] and they're [pluripotent][] meaning that they may differentiate into the cells of the body.

 Trophoblast cells induce the creation of a fluid-filled cavity (using Na<sup>+</sup> ions and osmosis) called the [blastocoel][] inside the morula which contains the embryoblast and the collection of cells is now called the [blastula][] (or blastocyst).
 In mammals, the trophoblasts of the blastocyst [implant into the endometrium][] which is the inner epithelial layer of the mother's [uterus][] (or womb), and this implantation creates the [placenta][] organ which allows for growth, nutrient exchange, waste disposal, etc.